 Traveling during pregnancy is normal, and a lot of women do it.
 But it's important to think about potential problems that could come up during international travel.
 Also think about how you would get quality healthcare in the countries you are visiting.
 Get all of the vaccines you need before becoming pregnant instead of waiting to get them during pregnancy.

 The American College of Obstetricians and Gynecologists says the safest time for a woman to travel is in the second trimester of her pregnancy, from 14 to 28 weeks.
 This is the time when you will feel your best.
-You are also at the lowest risk for spontaneous abortion or premature labor.
-During the third trimester (28 to 40 weeks), many healthcare providers and midwives advise staying within a 300-mile radius of home because of potential problems such as high blood pressure, phlebitis, and false or preterm labor.
+You are also at the lowest risk for spontaneous abortion (miscarriage) or premature labor.
+During the third trimester (28 to 40 weeks), many healthcare providers and midwives advise staying within a 300-mile radius of home because of potential problems, such as high blood pressure, phlebitis, and false or preterm labor.
 Generally, women are not allowed to travel by air after 36 weeks for domestic travel, and after 28 to 35 weeks for international travel.
-The decision on whether to travel and how far to travel at any time during pregnancy should be a joint decision between you and your healthcare provider or midwife.
+The decision on whether to travel and how far to travel at any time during pregnancy should be a joint decision between you and your healthcare provider.

 For most pregnant women, flying does not pose a risk to the fetus from cosmic radiation.
 But aircrew and women who often fly may exceed radiation limits.